REAL705 - GLOBAL REAL ESTATE (Course Syllabus)

-This course examines the fundamentals of real estate finance and development from a legal perspective.
+This course examines the fundamentals of real estate finance and development from a legal and managerial perspective.
 The course serves as a foundation course for real estate majors and provides an introduction to real estate for other students.
 It attempts to develop skills in using legal concepts in a real estate transactional setting.
 The course will be of interest to students contemplating careers in accounting, real estate development, real estate finance, city planning, or banking.
 The main topics covered may include the following: land acquisition, finance; choice of entity; tax aspects; management (leasing, environmental); disposition of real property (sale of mortgaged property, foreclosures, wraparound mortgages, sale-leasebacks); and recent legal developments.
-Format: Although some of the material is presented by lecture, the instructor expects considerable class participation.
-Cross- listed with LGST 804.
+Lectures and class discussion required.

 REAL821 - REAL ESTATE DEVELOPMENT (Course Syllabus)